 Did Gerson know that in those days pancreatic cancer was not infrequently wrongly diagnosed by surgeons?
 Even now surgeons are reluctant to biopsy pancreatic masses at operation, because of the real risk of fatal pancreatitis or fistula.

-Fever is also not a characteristic of pancreatic cancer, even when jaundice is present.
+Fever is also not a common characteristic of pancreatic cancer, even when jaundice is present.
 Its presence heightens the possibility that the suspicious mass in the pancreas was inflammatory, and due to an impacted gallstone, or an infected duodenal diverticulum, or localized pancreatitis, all of which are known to mislead surgeons, and all of which are capable of self resolution.
 Did Gerson check to see how certain the diagnosis was, or did he rely solely on the patient’s account?